MiguelRocha2001/SEC-HDSLedger-G04/Report.md

 In practice, the original message is signed and the signature is appended to the end of the message, to be sent with it.
 In the receiver, the signature is extracted and verified against the original message.
 The signature size is always the same, and thus, it is easy to make the separation on the receiver side.

+### Leader Selection
+The IBFT protocol doesn't specify a way to choose the current leader.
+It only says that the algorithm must give a chance for every node to become a leader.
+Therefore, we choose to select the leader based on the node configuration file, which is read the same way by every node.
+The first node will start as the leader, and, for every round, the leader avances for the next node, based on the configuration file order.

 # Dependability
 With the IBFT protocol, safety is ensured across rounds.
 This is duo to the justification mechanisms that ensures that if a new leader (duo to a round change) proposes a value, and a value was already decided in a previous round by another previous leader, then, this value will be decided by any new leader.